parthnan/FoodTracker-Web-service/README.md

 Spoonacular was used as the Recipe recommendation API.

 # The Service
 The Front consists of 3 tabs, Recipies, Leftover Foods and Discount Foods.
+Click "Track Foodstuffs!" to get output/refresh.
-The Leftover foods tab shows your purchase history upto 10 products, as well as the place of purchase.
+The Leftover foods tab shows your purchase history of upto 10 products, as well as the place of purchase.
 The products are sorted by Expiry date.

 ![alt text](https://raw.githubusercontent.com/parthnan/FoodTracker/master/leftover.png)